bgoldman/todo-backend-restify/api-blueprint.md

 ### Delete All Todos [DELETE]

-All Todo items will be deleted.
+All Todo objects will be deleted.
-These Todo items will no longer be returned by the API.
+These Todo objects will no longer be returned by the API.

 **Returns**

 An empty array.

++ Request Success (application/json)

 + Response 200